RitaDee/Leader-board/README.md

 ## ⭐️ Show your support <a name="support"></a>

 [Chukwuemeka Ochuba](https://github.com/donmark2k/) has been of tremendous help so far.

-If you like this project...
+- Give a ⭐️ if you like this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>